MatthewFraser22/Hacker-News/README.md

 # News-App

-This is a news app where news.
-The app displays a list of stories to choose from and displays the selected story in a web view.
+This is a news application.
+There are a list of stories to choose from and displays the selected story in a web view.